huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * How would I accomplish my 5-year goals in the next year?
 * Which talent would I most like to have?
 * If I could change one thing about myself, what would it be?
-* When you’re told that something is impossible, is that the end of the conversation, or does that start a second dialogue in your mind? [^6] [^7]
+* When you're told that something is impossible, is that the end of the conversation, or does that start a second dialogue in your mind? [^7] [^8]
-* Imagine, at the end of a long life when you’ve passed away, you’re at the pearly gates of heaven, and the angels have allowed you back to your life for just one moment, and right now is that time.
+* Imagine, at the end of a long life when you've passed away, you're at the pearly gates of heaven, and the angels have allowed you back to your life for just one moment, and right now is that time.
 How do you respond?
-* What does “ready” feel like to me?
+* What does "ready" feel like to me?
 How did I know I were ready for a major step that I have taken in my life?
-* Think about a “what if?” or worst-case scenario and work your way through the problem.
+* Think about a "what if?" or worst-case scenario and work your way through the problem.
 What are my options if it were to happen?
 * Why do I get out of bed in the morning?
 * Do I make it default to focus on deep work that creates value in the world and is difficult to replicate?
 * What is my most marked characteristic?